frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 It\'s good that we have a great sense of treasure and of gratitude and of mystery about what is taking place in the sacrament.

-Many years ago in another country, a lady who came to Confession.
-She had her two-year-old son with her, or a bit younger even, and she brought him into the confessional box.
+Many years ago in another country, a lady who came to Confession had her two-year-old son with her, or a bit younger even, and she brought him into the confessional box.

 She told me, "When he heard the voice, he was looking around to see where the voice was coming from."
 He couldn\'t quite decipher what was happening.
 He had never seen his mother talking to the wall before.

 She asked me if she could bring him around the other side so that he could see that there was a priest there.

-A few minutes later, the door opened and this child with the siddha in his mouth appeared, poker-faced, and began to stare at me, and then stared at the curtain, and then stared back at me, and then stared at the curtain, and then stared back at me, and then stared at the curtain.
+A few minutes later, the door opened and this child with the soother in his mouth appeared, poker-faced, and began to stare at me, and then stared at the curtain, and then stared back at me, and then stared at the curtain, and then stared back at me, and then stared at the curtain.
 This went on about six times.

 The child was totally expressionless, but you could see that inside his mind he was thinking, 'What on earth is going on here?'